 R.L.
-Winston’s Boron III X is drop dead gorgeous.
-It’s a beautiful forest green, and every detail is top notch, from the burled wood reel seat and light natural cork handle to the chrome nano lite stripping guides.
-But the Boron III X is not just about appearance: it casts just as good as it looks.
-Simply put, we’ve never used a rod that lays dries on top of the water as gently.
-In addition, Winston’s newest generation of boron/graphite composite gives it significantly more casting power than most slower action rods.
+Winston’s PURE is drop-dead gorgeous.
+It’s a beautiful color and every detail is top-notch, from the nickel silver and maple reel seat to the chrome nanolite stripping guides.
+But the PURE is not just about appearance: it casts just as good as it looks.
+Simply put, the PURE is a soft-touch specialist that gently lays down dry flies better than just about anything else out there.
+In addition, Winston’s latest generation of boron/graphite composite gives it significantly more casting power than most slower-action rods.
 You may not win any casting distance contests, but you don’t need to—the rod has enough power to reach just about any fish you have a reasonable shot at hooking.

 There are a couple of minor negatives to the R.L.
-Winston’s Boron III X. First, because of the rod’s responsiveness, it can take time for newer anglers to get the timing down and capture its full power (technique matters more than with a rod like the Sage X above).
+Winston’s PURE.
+First, because of the rod’s responsiveness, it can take time for newer anglers to get the timing down and capture its full power (technique matters more than with a rod like the Sage X above).
 More, it’s so light and delicate that it can feel a little underpowered when fishing hefty dries and nymphs.
-But we’d happily trade the power for the impossibly soft presentations, making the Boron III X our go-to on smaller water and our favorite dry fly rod overall.
+But we’d happily trade the power for the impossibly soft presentations, making the PURE our go-to on smaller water and our favorite dry fly rod overall.